scnewma/lpass-auditor/README.md

 This CLI requires a CSV export of your LastPass data.
 You can do that via the browser extension under `More Options > Advanced > Export`.
 After exporting, you can run the lpass-auditor CLI.

 ```
+# get the cli
+go get -u github.com/scnewma/lpass-auditor

+# use it
 lpass-auditor /path/to/csv
 ```